Jahans3/Implement.js/README.md

 ### Interface
 Accepts an object, where all the keys are `type` objects, and returns an `Interface`.
 The Interface is to be used by `implement`.
 ```
-interface(object[, options]) -> Interface
+Interface(object[, options]) -> Interface
 ```
 ###### Options
 ```
 {
-    // when true, errors and warnings are triggered when properties other than those on the interface are found, is suppressed if trim is set to true - default: false
+    // when true, errors and warnings are triggered when properties other than those on the Interface are found, is suppressed if trim is set to true - default: false
     strict: true,

-    // remove methods that don’t match the interface - default: false
+    // remove methods that don’t match the Interface - default: false
     trim: true,

-    // throws an error when interface isn’t implemented - default: false
+    // throws an error when Interface isn’t implemented - default: false
     error: true,

-    // warns when interface isn’t implemented, provides stack trace - default: true
+    // warns when Interface isn’t implemented, provides stack trace - default: true
     warn: false,

-    // accepts an interface to extend, the new interface must also implement the extended interface
+    // accepts an Interface to extend, the new Interface must also implement the extended Interface
     // NOTE: extend functionality is not yet complete
     extend: Interface
 }